Keeping Graylog Secure

 It is not recommended to expose Graylog to the public internet in any fashion, please consider using a VPN to gain access to the Web UI.

 Obfuscation is another suggestion for protecting your company’s log data.
 It can happen when collecting application logs in debug level, sensitive data finds its way into the log stream.
 Logs could contain the full SQL Insert message having items like SSN, Usernames/Passwords, or Credit Card numbers.
 In some countries, you are not allowed to store usernames with the log data.

 Graylog allows for use of Pipelines to help remove the data from the message or change the value of the message into a hash value as described in this community post.

 While not putting the data into the log message is the best approach, this can be used if needed to clean up sensitive data.

 Finally, ensuring your software is up on the most current version is critical to protect against exploits.
-Elasticsearch, MongoDB and Graylog all come out with new versions on a regular basis, so adding to your server patch cycle is suggested.
+Elasticsearch, MongoDB, and Graylog all come out with new versions regularly, so adding to your server patch cycle is suggested.